MKQuantum/GenerativeAIFramework/README.md

 It's important for any new Technology to start with basic controls, such as code reviews, and then over time add controls that are more specific to the technology (such as Retrieval Augmented Generation for Generative AI).

-The matrix below should be considered a starting point to cover the basic controls and will be expanded overtime here and within Enterprises who chose to adopt this Framework, to include controls specific to Generative AI.
+The matrix below should be considered a starting point to cover the basic controls and risks for both Generative AI powered services like [AI-Pair Programmers](https://github.com/features/copilot), as well as an Enterprise's internal Development, Testing, and Deployment of Generative AI solutions.

 <img width="1383" alt="image" src="https://github.com/MKQuantum/GenerativeAIFramework/assets/121593006/18b67040-f719-42ab-8ca4-68961acade3b">
 </details>